UN plans further Russian fertiliser exports to Africa, upbeat on ammonia pipeline

 A deal aimed at addressing global food shortages by helping Ukraine export its agricultural products from Black Sea ports was extended for four months on Thursday, though Russia said its demands were yet to be addressed.

-"We are really very pleased on the extension of the Black Sea grains initiative....," Rebeca Grynspan, Secretary-General of the UN Conference on Trade and Development (UNCTAD) told a Geneva media briefing.
+"We are really very pleased on the extension of the Black Sea grains initiative....," Rebeca Grynspan, Secretary-General of the UN Conference on Trade and Development (UNCTAD) told a media briefing in Geneva.
 "But we have said very clearly that we are still not where we want to be, there is still work to be done and especially on fertilisers."

 Moscow won guarantees for its own grain and fertiliser exports as part of the July agreement brokered by the United Nations and Turkey.
 But it has complained that its shipments, though not directly targeted, are constrained by sanctions.